mateuscgodoy/bin-to-dec/README.md

 ## Requirements

+### 🧱 Constraints

+* Arrays may **NOT** be used to contain the binary digits entered by the user
+* Determining the decimal equivalent of a particular binary digit in the sequence must be calculated using a single mathematical function, for example the natural logarithm.

 ### 💼 Mandatory Features

 - [ ] Users may enter up to 8 binary digits in one input field.